Offices Financial Aid FAQ

 What options do I have if I need more aid or need help with my balance due to the college?

 Students and parents may have additional resources available through the Federal PLUS loan program (for parents) and alternative or private loans for students.
 Both loan types require that the borrower (parent or student) apply and complete a Promissory Note.
 The college also offers a tuition payment plan through our online billing as well as options to charge a credit card on a regular basis.
 For further information visit the Student Accounts section of our website.
-Students and families use a variety of other options they may have available such as savings, students use wages earned from working, home equity loans or lines of credit, as well as low interest rate credit cards.
+Students and families use a variety of other options they may have available such as savings, students wages, home equity loans or lines of credit, as well as low interest rate credit cards.
 We recommend that students search for scholarships both on the internet and by looking locally.
-Our recommendation is to call or visit any club, group, organization, church, bank, business or any other affiliation that you, your parents, relatives, etc. have in your home area.
+Our recommendation is to call or visit any club, group, organization, church, bank, business, or any other affiliation that you, your parents, relatives, etc. have in your home area.

 When are financial aid applicants notified?